kaklise/WNTR/documentation/graphics.rst

 .. note::
    This functionality requires the Python package **plotly**, which is an optional dependency of WNTR.

-The following example uses simulation results from above, and converts the graphic to an interactive graphic (:numref:`fig-interactive_timeseries`).
+The following example uses simulation results from above, and converts the graphic to an interactive graphic.

 .. doctest::